 Even if a doctor has never tried a specific medicine, he can still read the label and the studies to understand the benefits and side effects.
 A patient who is trying the medicine has first hand experience, but his opinion may not be well-informed.

-Get Conversions & Sales
+How To Get Conversions & Sales

-Once you start getting traffic to your reviews, it's not like the money is going to start cascading in.
-There's still a lot of work to be done!
-You need to turn that one sale per month into one sale per week, then one sale per day, then three sales per day.
+Once you start getting traffic to your reviews, it’s not like the money is going to start cascading in.
+There’s still a lot of work to be done!
+You need to turn that one sale per month into one sale per week, then one sale per day, then multiple sales per day.

 Getting your product review to convert better is a challenge!
 Personally, I’m a lot better at cranking out reviews and seeing what sticks.
 However, you are leaving money on the table if you are not tweaking your reviews to optimize conversions.